andnich05/reverbnetwork/README.txt

 -- SUMMARY --

 Reverb Network VST Audio Plug-in
 Copyright (c) 2015 by Andrej Nichelmann and Klaus Michael Indlekofer.
 All rights reserved.

 Reverb Network is an audio plug-in which is based on Steinberg's VST Technology.
-Its main purpose is the creation of reverb algorithms by connecting all-pass filter modules to a network in its build-in user interface.
+Its main purpose is the creation of reverb algorithms by connecting all-pass filter modules to a fully configurable modular network in its build-in user interface.
 Currently only Windows is supported (since Windows 7).

-This project was created as part of the master thesis at the RheinMain University of Applied Sciences and is currently hosted on GitHub: https://github.com/andnich05/reverbnetwork
+This project is currently hosted on GitHub: https://github.com/andnich05/reverbnetwork

 This software is OPEN SOURCE and is published under the GNU GENERAL PUBLIC LICENSE (see COPYING for details)